 I Wore Compression Socks for a Month, and Now I Can’t Live Without Them

 Thanks to my stubborn genes, I have edema, or chronic swelling in my ankles.
-As if cankles weren’t bad enough, varicose veins made an appearance in my forties (thanks to genetics and three pregnancies), with a side of restless legs syndrome (RLS) thrown in just to seriously mess with my sleep.
-Wait, there’s more… Before I turned 50, I had to pee at least twice, sometimes three times, a night.
+As if cankles weren’t bad enough, varicose veins made an appearance in my forties (thanks to genetics and three pregnancies), with a side of restless leg syndrome (RLS) thrown in just to seriously mess with my sleep.
+Wait, there’s more… before I turned 50, I had to pee at least twice, sometimes three times, a night.
 This is annoying enough at home, but when you love camping, it’s downright exhausting to get out of a sleeping bag, unzip the tent, and walk into the dark unknown to find the toilets.
 I’m not big on popping pills, so I decided to do my own research on possible natural remedies for RLS.
-I read about nocturia (the fancy term for having to pee frequently at night) on the Cleveland Clinic site, and it said that compression socks could help people like me.
-I looked into this further and found that the Urology Care Foundation also recommends compression socks for relieving nocturia.
+I read about nocturia (the fancy term for having to pee frequently at night) and found out what compression socks are used for, according to the Urology Care Foundation: They’re good at relieving most of my issues, but especially nocturia.
 Ugly or not, I had to give them a shot.

 But during the next few hours, I noticed that my legs felt oddly comfy in the compression socks.
 They felt stronger and didn’t ache as much.
 Great for daytime, but what would happen that night when the usual heaviness and “urge to move” set in my legs?
-I took the socks off after dinner and settled in to watch TV.
-I was shocked that I didn’t have to get up and move around or do heel raises to alleviate the “urge to move” in my legs!
+I took the socks off after dinner.
+Sleeping in compression socks is an option for some, although I chose not to sport them once I went to bed.
+It all depends on why you’re wearing them, so talk to your doctor to find out if sleeping in them is right for you.
+I settled in to watch TV and was shocked that I didn’t have to get up and move around or do heel raises to alleviate the restlessness in my legs!

 I didn’t have to pee as much at night